Graph Enhanced BERT for Query Understanding

-Note that there are two GNN models to extract the query graph information, i.e., GCN and GAT.
-We will report the performance of the variants of the proposed framework under both models.

-\subsection{Experimental Settings}
+\subsubsection{Experimental Settings}

-We set learning rate as 1e-6 and batch size as 32 in pre-training tasks, and set learning rate as 1e-5 and batch size as 300 in downstream tasks.
-For all the downstream tasks, we utilize the Transformer module to build models.
-More specifically, we include an additional Multi-Layer Perceptron (MLP) model to take the query embeddings generated from the Transformer as input and produce the corresponding output for the downstream tasks.
-Specifically, for the query classification task, given a query, we first generate its embedding using the Transformer.
-Then, we feed this query embedding to a MLP with multiple layers for classification.
-For the query matching task, given two queries, we feed them into the Transformer to generate their embeddings.
-A shared MLP model is further utilized to refine these embeddings.
-We then calculate the inner product of the two refined query embeddings, which is projected by a sigmoid function to a scalar between $0$ and $1$.
-This score is utilized to perform the final prediction.
 For pre-training tasks, the number of stages in GE-BERT-S is set to be 4, and $\lambda$ in GE-BERT-J is set to be 1.
-All experiments are conducted on Tesla V100 GPU with 32GB memory.
+For the two downstream tasks, we utilize the Transformer module to build models.
+Specifically, for the query classification task, given a query, we feed the query embedding from the Transformer Module into a Multi-Layer Perceptron (MLP) for classification.
+For the query matching task, given a query pair, we feed their embeddings into a MLP and then calculate the inner product followed by the sigmoid function to generate the score for final prediction.